 - Day length

 - Soil temperature

 - Nitrogen abundance (which increases vegetation and leaf mass, which increases tuber size)

-Furthermore other tests looking at seed potato size have found that plants form larger tubers grow more quickly, which in turn makes them energise tubers faster and flower earlier .
+Furthermore, other tests looking at seed potato size have found that plants from larger tubers grow more quickly, which in turn makes them energise tubers faster and flower earlier .
 That I found to be more interesting, I have of course always instinctively sown the larger seed potatoes over the smaller ones where I have a choice but who’s to say whether the seed potatoes in any of these tests were all of an equal size at the outset of any of these tests?!
 If I repeat next year with main crops I shall ensure that all the seed potatoes are of the same size, and large.

 But should you remove potato flowers or not?

 If you have the time to remove potato plant flowers on maincrop varieties then do so yes.
 Since the evidence is that it either boosts yield, or does not boost yield, but it certainly doesn’t reduce yield.
 So you have nothing to lose by taking them off.
 In any case, you don’t really want lots of tiny green toxic potato berries growing on your plot lest some visiting child takes a fancy to one and poisons themselves.

 - Canadian Journal of Plant Science, 1990